vanhoefm/fragattacks/research/README.md

 Here the testing script will use address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.

+### Alternative network cards

+In case you cannot get access to one of the recommended wireless network cards, a second option is to get a network card that uses the same drivers on Linux.
+In particular, you can try:

+- Network cards that use [ath9k_htc](https://wikidevi.wi-cat.ru/Ath9k_htc)

+- Network cards that use [iwlmvm](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi)

+We recommend cards based on `ath9khtc`.
+Not all cards that use `iwlmvm` will be compatible.
+When using an alternative network card, we strongly recommend to first run the [injection tests](#Network-card-injection-test) to confirm that the network card is compatible.

 ## TODOs